 Carol is mom to three awesome kids.
 She’s a Toronto-based food and nutrition communications consultant and says she pretty much spends all day reading, writing, cooking or eating food—this is probably why her dog is always by her side!
 Carol is excited to share insights from her 20-year journey combining her interests in agriculture, food and nutrition.

-Dara and Erin are registered dietitians, food experts, and mommas on a mission to help people relax about their food choices and live happy and healthful lives by cooking and eating good food.
-They are the co-creators of How To Eat, a food and nutrition communication company and food blog devoted to sharing easy recipes and how-to videos to inspire families to sit down to home-cooked meals together.
+Erin is a registered dietitian, food experts, and mom on a mission to help people relax about their food choices and live happy and healthful lives by cooking and eating good food.
+She is a co-creator of How To Eat, a food and nutrition communication company and food blog devoted to sharing easy recipes and how-to videos to inspire families to sit down to home-cooked meals together.

 Julie-Anne is a rancher and beekeeper from Moose Jaw, SK.
 She is proud to be a 3rd generation farmer with her husband and 3 children as well as a consultant in the livestock industry though her company Bar Over 3H Livestock.
 The Howes raise 300 cows and a have a small scale apiary (bee farm) and are happy to share the buzz about bees and bovines on their farm.